bsaund/semantic-segmentation-pytorch/README.md

 5. `python train.py --cfg [your config file] --gpus [your gpu(s)]`

 ### Add your custom images
-To tailor the segmenter to your custom environment, I suggest:
+To tailor the segmenter to your custom environment, I suggest, but have not tried:

 1. Take pictures of your scene WITHOUT any ycb objects
 2. Overlay the YCB objects from the `data_syn` portion of the YCB_Video_Dataset.
 These are YCB objects on a transparent background.